-When it comes to immigration law, there are few situations more dire than having your L-1 extension denied.
+When it comes to immigration law, there are few situations direr than having your L-1 extension denied.
 Fortunately, with the help of a qualified immigration attorney, there are some options available to you if you ever find yourself in this situation.
-Whether you have experienced an L-1 extension denial or hope to avoid one, read on to learn the most common reason for a denial and which steps to take next.
+Whether you have experienced an L-1 extension denial or hope to avoid one, read on to learn the most common reason for denial and which steps to take next.
+On this page, you will learn all about L-1 visa extension rejections, as well as the rejection rate for 2022.

 The L-1 visa is a very advantageous nonimmigrant work visa that allows companies that have branches, offices, or affiliates in the U.S. to transfer specific employees to that branch.
 In order to qualify, the beneficiary (you) must be: